kwn/number-to-words/README.md

 $currencyTransformer->toWords(5099, 'USD'); // outputs "fifty dollars ninety nine cents"
 ```

-You can also use a static method:
+It can be also used with a static method:

 ```php
 NumberToWords::transformCurrency('en', 5099, 'USD'); // outputs "fifty dollars ninety nine cents"
 ```

-Please bear in mind, the currency transformer accepts integers as the amount to transform.
+Please keep in mind, the currency transformer accepts integers as the amount to transform.
 It means that if you store amounts as floats (e.g. 4.99) you need to multiply them by 100 and pass the integer (499) as an argument.

 ## Available locale